rowsncolumns/grid/Readme.md

 yarn storybook
 ```

-And open `http://localhost:9002/` in Chrome and click on `SpreadSheet` section on the left navigation
+And open `http://localhost:9002/` in Chrome

 All `stories` are located in `packages/storybook` directory